cobwebos/docs/articles/azure-stack/azure-stack-manage-storage-accounts.md

 ms.topic: get-started-article
 ms.date: 4/6/2017
 ms.author: anirudha
-translationtype: Human Translation
+ms.translationtype: HT
-ms.sourcegitcommit: 988e7fe2ae9f837b661b0c11cf30a90644085e16
+ms.sourcegitcommit: d941879aee6042b38b7f5569cd4e31cb78b4ad33
-ms.openlocfilehash: 5b4a10e1a6fc0be925aa124de30d15baac97ac8e
+ms.openlocfilehash: 6e14bd6312135b45984a82099e68a934ec2a4a70
+ms.contentlocale: zh-cn
-ms.lasthandoff: 04/06/2017
+ms.lasthandoff: 07/10/2017

 ---
-# <a name="manage-storage-accounts-in-azure-stack"></a>Manage Storage Accounts in Azure Stack
+# Manage Storage Accounts in Azure Stack
+<a id="manage-storage-accounts-in-azure-stack" class="xliff"></a>
 Learn how to manage storage accounts in Azure Stack to find, recover, and reclaim storage capacity based on business needs.

 ## <a name="find"></a>Find a storage account
 The list of storage accounts in the region can be viewed in Azure Stack by:

 1. In an Internet browser, navigate to https://adminportal.local.azurestack.external.
-2. Sign in to the Azure Stack administration portal as an administrator (using the credentials you provided during deployment)
+2. Sign in to the Azure Stack administration portal as a cloud operator (using the credentials you provided during deployment)
 3. On the default dashboard – find the **Region management** list and click the region you want to explore.
 For example **(local**).

    ![](media/azure-stack-manage-storage-accounts/image1.png)